 Getting back on track

 An FMCG company was in an alliance with a small startup.
-The alliance had its focus on bringing the patented products, which are in development by the startup, to commercialization.
+The alliance had its focus on bringing the patented products, which were in development by the startup, to commercialization.
 After four years into the partnership the parties were getting out of sync, communication stammered, and trust was declining.

 A culture clash was about to happen in this alliance, and my assignment was to perform an internal review at the multi-national, assess whether a turnaround was possible and advise on how to bring this alliance back on track.

 A series of international phone interviews and a review of all contracts led to an analysis of the situation and an advice presented to the board of the multi-national on how to best move forward.

 A multi-national with a central alliance department was facing a temporary shortage in the workforce due to role changes among employees, combined with absence due to maternity leave for one of the team members.

 In my interim assignment, I stepped into the role of alliance coordinator for 14 months, thus filling in for the lack of experienced alliance specialists.
 I guided one of the divisions of the organization, coaching approximately 40 alliance projects in all stages of the alliance lifecycle.

 During the final months of the assignment, I brought the new alliance coordinator for the division up to speed by educating and coaching this employee on the job and with that phasing myself out of the interim assignment.

 Team education and coaching